Azure-Samples/bing-visualsearch-tools/README.md

   - <img src="Images/ProductSearch.png">
 ###### Pages Including
   - A list of web pages that also have a copy of the query image
+## VSWebApp-Features
+### Inputs
+- URI: Specify an image URI to search
+- Market: Specify a region and language to receive results in ([More information](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-visual-search/supported-countries-markets))
+- Site: Specify a single website to receive results from
+- File: Specify an image from the local disc to automatically search
+- Search: Search an image URI
+### Outputs
+#### Main Table
+Contains the main search results parsed from the response JSON.
+Each image has a thumbnail, page title, image URI, page URI, and a button to search it.
+##### Visual Search
+Contains a list of images that are visually similar to the query image.
+##### Product Search
+Contains a list of products that are similar to the ones in the query image.
+Each product also has a best offer and offer price provided.
+##### Pages Including
+Contains a list of web pages that have a copy of the query image.
+#### Tags & Actions
+Contains a list of tags for the image, and a list of associated actions for each tab.
+Some of the actions that VSWebApp displays are:
+- Text Results: Information about text in the image
+- Entity: Information about a notable, person, place, or thing in the image
+- Image Results: More images related to a tag
+- Trivia: Various trivia about a subject in an image, see the JSON for the full list
+- Text Recognition: Clickable links for information found from OCR, including phone numbers and email addresses
+#### JSON
+Contains the entire response JSON, as well as a button to copy it to the clipboard.

 ## Report Abuse
 To report abuse of the Microsoft Cognitive Services to Microsoft, please visit the Microsoft Cognitive Services website at https://www.microsoft.com/cognitive-services, and use the "Report Abuse" link at the bottom of the page to contact Microsoft.

 ## Privacy Policy
 For more information about Microsoft privacy policies please see their privacy statement here: https://go.microsoft.com/fwlink/?LinkId=521839.